Akshit8/dialogflow-integration/README.md

 # dialogflow-integration

-It's an integration middleware for connecting dialogflow chatbot to whatsapp api(here provided by zoko) with concurrency handler.
+It's an integration middleware for connecting dialogflow chatbot to whatsapp API(here provided by zoko) with concurrency handler.
+It uses webhook which recieves event driven notification from whatsapp API provider and thus helps you build a robust 2-way communication system at your end.

 ## ✨ Features